sfeverton/sfeverton.github.io/README.md

 # sfeverton.github.io
-Learning Social Network Analysis: From Theory to R
+Social Network Analysis: From Theory to R